KyleKing/recipes/docs/dessert/molten_chocolate_cake.md

 ## Notes

-- Recipe cut in half for 2 cakes
+- Recipe was cut in half to only make 2 cakes